devarogundade/dash/README.md

 - Go to contacts, and add a new contact by searching for them with their username.
 - Go to https://dash-p2p.netlify.app/faucet to mint some test tokens.
 - Launch dapp, go to the liquidity tab, and a new liquidity with some of the test tokens from the faucet.
-- Now your contacts list can now see your liquidities, and take some of it as a loan.
+- Now your contacts list can see your liquidities, and take some of it as a loan.
 - Your contact list will repay back the exact loan tokens and interests in dash tokens, interests are calculated in dash per 24h.
 - Yaaay!
 You just lend to a contact and earing from it, cool now what?